 Green Cleaning Services to Reduce Asthma Symptoms and Attacks

-Indoor air quality is a constant challenge facing people living with asthma, who’s symptoms are regularly triggered by the off-gassing of volatile organic compounds (VOCs) and exacerbated by toxic fumes emitted from consumer and commercial cleaning solvents.
+Indoor air quality is a constant challenge facing people living with asthma, whose symptoms are regularly triggered by the off-gassing of volatile organic compounds (VOCs) and exacerbated by toxic fumes emitted from consumer and commercial cleaning solvents.

 With prolonged exposure to certain chemicals in the 'right' environment, people born without any health issues can develop lifelong asthma problems.

-Where relocating or restructuring one’s environment to eliminate sources of toxic exposure may be cost-prohibitive, the reduction or elimination of chemicals released into the environment is typically a matter of proper education and conscientious product purchasing.
+Where relocating or restructuring one's environment to eliminate sources of toxic exposure may be cost-prohibitive, the reduction or elimination of chemicals released into the atmosphere is typically a matter of proper education and conscientious product purchasing.

 With a small, but easily returnable financial investment, combined with a knowledgeable vendor partnership, any facility can make significant strides to relieve or eliminate the often terrifying and life-threatening symptoms suffered by individuals with asthma.